 2-Cardiac arrhythmias or arrest due to an inadequate tourniquet (in man there are more problems when using bupivacaine than Lidocaine)

 3-Failure to take effect due to inadequate tourniquet, inadequate time, and lack of exsanguination (it doesn't work so well without exsanguination)

 4-Collapse when tourniquet is removed because of anoxic waste products re-entering circulation.
-It is preferable if the animal is recumbent at this time.

 5-Damage as a result of leaving the tourniquet for more than 1-1.5 hours